 Tonnage values were estimated using a global specific gravity and the volumes of the solids modelled for each vein, after removing the mined-out portions.
 Resource blocks were then classified based on the number and distance of available samples used to estimate each block.
 Measured blocks are those surrounded by samples from at least four sides, all within one-third of the variogram range.
-Blocks with at least two samples within two-thirds of the range are classified as Indicated, and those with at least two samples within the range are classified as Inferred.
-In cases where the interpreted solids extend beyond the range of the farthest sample, these portions were not included in the estimate.
+Blocks with at least two samples within two-thirds of the range are classified as Indicated, and those with at least two samples within the range are classified as Indicated, and those with at least two samples within the range of the farthest sample, these portions were not included in the estimate.